 You will learn in some of the world’s most advanced facilities.
 Your program begins with math, computing, chemistry, physics, applied structural mechanics, fluid mechanics, hydraulics, materials, surveying, geology, computer graphics and engineering ecology.
 Upper-year courses will provide hands-on experience, like our one-of-a kind land surveying camp north of Toronto.
 You’ll complete your program with a comprehensive design project that solves a real-world engineering problem.
-U of T’s Department of Civil Engineering is consistently ranked number one in Canada and among the top 10 in the world.
+U of T’s Department of Civil & Mineral Engineering is consistently ranked number one in Canada and among the top 10 in the world.

 These are the areas in which you can focus your studies: